-Lajpat Nagar, Karol Bagh, Chandni Chowk, and Palika Bazar caters to the need of the middle-class shoppers.
-The urban villages of Shahpur Jat, Ghitorni and Hauz Khas Village are the preferred destination for shoppers scouting for art galleries and expensive Indian wear.
-If you are a mall-hopper, you will be spoiled for choice.
-Select City Walk, The Qutub, DLF Promenade, Ambience Mall and DLF Emporio can compete with the best malls in the world and offer all the coveted national and international brands.
+Lajpat Nagar, Karol Bagh, Chandni Chowk, and Palika Bazar caters to the need of middle-class shoppers.
+The urban villages of Shahpur Jat, Ghitorni, and Hauz Khas Village are the preferred destination for shoppers scouting for art galleries and expensive Indian wear.
+If you are a mall hopper, you will be spoiled for choice.
+Select City Walk, The Qutub, DLF Promenade, Ambience Mall, and DLF Emporio can compete with the best malls in the world and offer all the coveted national and international brands.
 If you want to experience the typical Delhi vibes, you have to explore the classiest and trendiest markets of Delhi like Khan Market, South Extension, Connaught Place, and Greater Kailash.

 If you want a break from the cosmic swirl, Lodhi Gardens is your best option.
 Nestled in the heart of the city, the beautiful gardens will calm and energize you.
 The huge lush lawns are dotted with ancient ruins, picturesque verandas, captivating ponds, and blooming flowers making it popular amongst nature and history lovers.
 Perfect place to spend a relaxed morning/evening in the lap of nature.

 Chandni Chowk, established in the 17th century by Shah Jahan, has so much to offer the visitors and the locals.
 In the crowded sub-markets of Chandni Chowk, you can buy everything conceivable at competitive prices.
 Then there is the mouth-watering street food which will make you addicted for life.
 The majestic Red Fort and Jama Masjid are in the vicinity and so are many Havelis from the Mughal era, which are hidden amongst the bustling shops.
-You can opt for a Heritage Walk tours if you are not ready for the ‘organized chaos’ of the legendary Chandni Chowk.
+You can opt for a Heritage Walk tour if you are not ready for the “organized chaos” of the legendary Chandni Chowk.

 Still not sure?
 Check 5 Reasons to visit Chandni Chowk

-Delhi provides you with the best of gastronomical experiences.
+Delhi provides you with the best gastronomical experiences.
 Who hasn’t heard about the yummy street food of Chandni Chowk?
-The famous Indian Chaat and other lip-smacking street food can also be enjoyed at Bengali Sweet Home, Bikanerwala, and Haldirams.
+The famous Indian Chaat, melt-in-mouth desserts, and other lip-smacking street food can also be enjoyed at Bengali Sweet Home, Bikanerwala, and Haldirams.
 Chole Bhature of Sitaram Diwan Chand (Paharganj), Karim’s Kabab, Dolma Aunty’s Momos (Lajpat Nagar), Roshan ki Kulfi (Karol Bagh), Biryani from Anand (CP), Nagpal’s Kachori (Lajpat Nagar), Masala Dosa of Saravana Bhavan (Janpath) are some of the must-try picks for the foodies.
-Delhi gives you a chance to taste specialities from all parts of India.
+Delhi gives you a chance to taste specialties from all parts of India.

 If money is no constraint, there is Bukhara, Dum-Pukht, Dhaba, The Spice Route, Indian Accent, Masala Library, Big Chill, and other high-end restaurants serving you flavourful delicacies in plush surroundings.
 Delhi food adventure is not limited to Indian cuisine.
 You get the best of Chinese, Italian, Mexican, Thai, Lebanese, and all the other international cuisines you can think of.

-Delhi is always hosting exhibitions, fetes, concerts, theatre, and festivals.
+Delhi is always hosting exhibitions, fetes, concerts, theatres, and festivals.
 You can usually find an event that might interest you.
-Any trip to India cannot be complete without taking a 3-4-day break in Delhi so that you get a chance to explore few of its treasures.
+Any trip to India cannot be complete without taking a 3-4-day break in Delhi so that you get a chance to explore a few of its treasures.